syguan96/Novel-StyleGAN-Inversion-Papers/README.md

 # Novel-StyleGAN-Inversion-Papers
 Share some intersting paper about StyleGAN, especially StyleGAN Inversion.

+**The ultimate goal**
+To revise my paper [Collaborative Learning for Faster StyleGAN Embedding](https://arxiv.org/pdf/2007.01758.pdf), and revise the code.

+* Why I need to revise my paper?
+  I think I should hack into the details of GAN Inversion, such as the influence of interpolating (due to the different size of input and output images), the design of the encoder...
+What's more, I found there is no standard split to evaluate the inversion effect.

 -----
 ## The pioneer in StyleGAN Inversion.
 1. [Image2StyleGAN: How to Embed Images Into the StyleGAN Latent Space?](https://arxiv.org/pdf/1904.03189.pdf)